-Table 3-3.
-Range Error Messages (1 of 2)
+Table 3-3.Range Error Messages (1 of 2)

 Error Message Description RANGE ERROR:F1 > F2 The start (F1) frequency is greater than the stop (F2) frequency.
 RANGE ERROR:D1 > D2 The start (D1) distance is greater than the stop (D2) distance.
-RANGE ERROR:D2 > DMax=xx.x m (ft) The stop distance (D2) exceeds the maximum unaliased range.
-This range is determined by the frequency span, number of points, and relative propagation velocity: $MaximumUnaliased Range = \frac{(1.5 \times 10^8) (dp) (V_f)}{F2 - F1} $ (meters) Where: dp is the number of data points (128, 256, or 512) V_f is the relative propagation velocity F2 is the stop frequency in $HzF1$ is the start frequency in $HzMaximum\ Unaliased\ Range\ is\ in\ meters$ Refer to Figure 3-16, page 3-27, for a plot of maximum range versus frequency span.
+RANGE ERROR:D2 > DMax=xx.x ft (m) The stop distance (D2) exceeds the maximum unaliased range.
+This range is determined by the frequency span, number of points, and relative propagation velocity: $MaximumUnaliased Range = \frac{(1.5 \times 10^8) (dp) (V_f)}{F2 - F1}$ Where: dp is the number of data points (128, 256, or 512) V_f is the relative propagation velocity $F2$ is the stop frequency in Hz $F1$ is the start frequency in Hz Maximum Unaliased Range is in metersRefer to Figure 3-14, page 3-24, for a plot of maximum range versusfrequency span.
 RANGE ERROR: TOP<=BOTTOM The SWR scale parameter top value is less than or equal to its bottom value.
 RANGE ERROR: TOP>=BOTTOM The RL scale parameter top value is greater than or equal to its bottom value.
-CAL INCOMPLETE A complete open, short, and load calibration or a complete open, short, load isolation and thru calibration must be performed before calibration can be turned on.
+CAL INCOMPLETE A complete open, short, and load calibration must be performed bef- ore calibration can be turned on.
 DIST REQUIRES F1 < F2 Valid distance to fault plots require a non-zero frequency span.
 DIST REQUIRES CAL Distance-to-fault measurements do not provide usable data with CAL OFF.
-NO STORED SWEEP AT THIS LOCATION Attempting to recall a display from a location that has not been previously written to.
+NO STORED SWEEP AT THIS LOCATION Attempting to recall a display from a location that has not been previ- ously written to.
 That is, the location does not contain stored sweep.
 USE OPTIONS MENU TO SELECT A PRINTER Attempting to print a display with no printer selected.
 Select a printer, then retry.
 DISTANCE AND CABLE INSERTION LOSS MODE ARE INCOMPATIBLE DTF measurements only display RL or SWR versus distance.
 CANNOT ZERO NO DETECTOR INSTALLED Attempting to perform a Power Monitor zero adjust function with no RF detector connected to the Site Master.